Guidelines and Statements

 SIR and the Guidelines and Statements Division welcomes opportunities to collaborate on document development with other societies on topic areas that align with IR.
 Guidelines and Statements members can be nominated to writing panels and participate in peer review processes for external documents before publication.
 Additionally, SIR may ask societies to collaborate on society-lead documents to foster cooperation in areas where multiple specialties intersect and to minimize duplication of efforts.

-If you are interested in collaborating with SIR on a topic, please contact Sheena Patel, Director, Clinical Guidelines and Standards.
+If you are interested in collaborating with SIR on a topic, please contact Liza D'Onofrio, Senior Director, Quality Programs.

 <p>The development process timeline for a clinical practice guideline includes defining key clinical questions, conducting a systematic review, and developing evidence-based recommendations.</p>